Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Page 30 in [the OCR A Level Geography H481 Specification](https://www.ocr.org.uk/images/223012-specification-accredited-a-level-gce-geography-h481.pdf) or search for: 'Global Systems: Option B – Global Migration'

-A migrant is .....
+A migrant, according to the UN definition, is someone living outside their country of origin for a period of at least a year.

-Interdependence - interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration
+**Interdependence** is the interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration

-Globalisation - the growing integration and interdependence between peoples' lives economically, politically and environmentally.
+**Globalisation** is the growing integration and interdependence between peoples' lives economically, politically and environmentally.

+**Economic migrants** are those who migrate just for monetary gain, and no other reasons.

+Monetary remittances include money sent from economic migrants back to their home country and their family.
+This is significant for a variety of reasons; firstly, the stability of incomes in LIDCs, which are typically where large numbers of economic migrants emigrate from are improved.
+In addition, money increasingly is worth more for LIDCs - seen in Haiti where 37% of its GDP is from migrants sending home money.

+Migration on a global scale is significant.
+In 2020, there were 291 million people living outside their country of origin.
+Furthermore, of these, 73% were **economic migrants**, showing just how key money is to fuelling global flows of people and ideas.

+> Global migration involves dynamic flows of people between countries, regions and continents

+## [tbd] Consequences of migration
+When I say "consequences", this includes both positive and negative factors.
+For example, migration creates both stability whilst also may increase inequalities.

+### Positives of migration

+Broadly, the positives of migration can be split into three distinct characteristics.
+This includes stability, growth and investment.

+**Stability**

+### Intra-regional migration
+Intraregional migration is migration that occurs within a region, for example, the European Union.
+Prior to Brexit, there was a large bilateral corridor between the UK and Poland; this is categorised as being intra-regional.

 # [TBD] 2.1 – Changing Spaces; Making Places